 What You Will Need

-Pot of Water- Use your favorite large pot and fill it with water.
+Pot of Water: Use your favorite large pot.
 Small pots can be used for smaller batches of peaches but if you’re looking to prep a lot, grab your big stockpot.

-Place your peaches into the pot and let them rest in hot water for 30-60 seconds, making sure that all sides get direct contact with the water.
+Next, place the peaches into the pot and let them rest in hot water for 30-60 seconds, making sure that all sides get direct contact with the boiling water.

-Pinch the skin on the peach to break the seal it has around the fruit, and then slide it right off of the peach.
+Now, pinch the skin of the peach to break the seal it has around the fruit, and then slide it right off the peach.

 What to Make With Fresh Peaches